Krackatoa/XRD-x-SAMMI/README.md

 | `Xrd_Data.data.data.player_2.steam_id` | Retrieves the Steam ID for the P2 slot.
 Netplay Only.
 Outside of netplay it always returns `0`. |

 ### Accessing Events via Extension Triggers
-The following Extension Triggers are available for use:
+The following Extension Triggers are available for use.
+Add them to buttons via a button's Trigger menu.
+They all contain extremely relevant data within that can be accessed via the `Trigger Pull Button` command.

 | Extension Trigger | Description |
 | --- | --- |